inpefess/ast2vec/README.md

 256-dimensional vector and a 256-dimensional vector back to a syntax tree.
 If you use ast2vec in academic work, please cite the paper

 * Paaßen, B., McBroom, J., Jeffries, B., Koprinska, I., and Yacef, K. (2021).
-What is the point?
-Utilizing Recursive Neural Encodings of Computer Programs.
+  Mapping Python Programs to Vectors using Recursive Neural Encodings.
   Journal of Educational Datamining.
-Under Review
+In press.
+[Link][paper]

+**Note:** This network was updated in June 2021 to account for changes in the Python grammar since version 3.8.
+We also slightly changed the architecture, meaning less parameters, better autoencoding performance, and an easier interface.

 ## Quickstart Guide